NestOne/workflow-at/readme.md

 The tool is based on a modified client of the JBoss jBPM framework (tested using v6.3 of jBPM).
 A user may author BPMN documents using an Eclipse plugin or within a web-based environment.
 The BPMN documents define a workflow which is executed by the jBPM engine.

+## Structure

+ - Branch 'master' contains the code for executing Web Processing Services with data defined as OGC data end-points.
+ - Branch 'meta-get-set2' contains a proof-of-concept for defining workflows comprised of metadata records, located within an OGC catalogue service.

 ### Demo Quality Assurance workflow of Japanese knotweed reporting
 [![Demo Workflow Japanese Knotweed](https://raw.githubusercontent.com/cobweb-eu/workflow-at/master/jbpm-WPS-client/jkw_screenshot.png)](https://drive.google.com/open?id=0Byw3xiwycSF3cksxSEF5Z0NnX2c)